Use API connectors to customize and extend self-service sign-up

 There are two places in a user flow where you can enable an API connector:

-- After signing in with an identity provider
+- After federating with an identity provider during sign-up

 - Before creating the user